nauam/Courses/docs/learning/howto/using-ansible.md

 192.168.33.22
 ```

-## QW Control/Ansible Integration
+## Rundeck/Ansible Integration

-1. To run commands via the "Commands" menu or the default "Command" node step in a QW Control job, we can configure a project with the Ansible node executor. **Create a new project**, go to the **Default Node Executor** tab and select _Ansible Ad-hoc Node Executor_.
+1. To run commands via the "Commands" menu or the default "Command" node step in a Rundeck job, we can configure a project with the Ansible node executor. **Create a new project**, go to the **Default Node Executor** tab and select _Ansible Ad-hoc Node Executor_.
     <br><br>![ Edit Config ](@assets/img/howto-ansible-editconfig.png)<br><br>
 1. In the Ansible Node Executor configuration, set the Executable (usually `/bin/bash`) and define the Ansible config path (usually at `/etc/ansible/ansible.cfg`).
 Click on the **Generate Inventory** checkbox.
 Now scroll down and click on the **Save** button.
     <br><br>![ Node Executor Config ](@assets/img/howto-ansible-defaultnodeexec.png)<br><br>
-    The QW Control-Ansible plugin uses the `qwcontrol` user as the default user to connect to the Ansible remote inventory nodes.
+    The Rundeck-Ansible plugin uses the `rundeck` user as the default user to connect to the Ansible remote inventory nodes.
 At this point, it’s possible to define the SSH authentication method (`privatekey` and `password`) and the specific Ansible SSH user to connect to the remote inventory nodes.
 You need to define the username in the SSH User textbox.
 Depending on the auth method you can select the password from the storage path or the ssh key (also from the filesystem path).
     <br><br>![ Node Executor Authentication ](@assets/img/howto-ansible-nodeexecauth.png)<br><br>
 1. Is time to add the Ansible inventory nodes, for that click on **Project Settings**, click on **Edit Nodes...** and then on **Add new Node Source +**.
     <br><br>![ Add Node Source ](@assets/img/howto-ansible-addnodesource.png)<br><br>